okeshawarz/prospectus/draft5.md

 geography and classical political economy.
 The first: land, and the notion of control over space, has an independent existence as a factor of consumption and production that cannot simply be subsumed under the dynamics of capital or wealth.
+Second: Land and housing are related but distinct commodities under urban capitalism, with the first being marked by being relatively fixed in quantity, and the latter being marked by an extraordinarily long lifespan.
+As
+@proost2019 remark:

+> Space is the substratum of human affairs, but  it  is  also  a  consumption
+> and  production  good  in  the  form  of  land.
+The  worldwide  supply of
+> land is perfectly inelastic but vastly exceeds  the  demand  for  it.
+> Therefore,  put-ting  aside  the  agricultural  land  rent,  the  price  of
+> land  should  be  zero.
+Yet,  housing  costs may be very high and vary
+> enormously with  the  size  and  composition  of  cities  for  reasons  that
+> do  not  depend  on  the  quality  of  the  housing  structure.

-In the body of this dissertation prospectus, I will outline my plan for further research on the role of land and rents in urban economics.
+It is precisely this relationship, between the geographic unevenness of the scale of human activity (i.e., the agglomeration of cities), the price of land and its associated necessity for any human activity, including production of commodities and the re-production of the labor force, that this dissertation will investigate.
+In the body of this prospectus, I will outline my plan for further research on the role of land and rents in urban economics.
 In the first essay, I will develop a theoretical framework based on classical formulations of the land and housing questions to investigate the relationship between urban growth, land rents, and wages.
-I will begin by developing the concept of urban space as theorized by the radical geography tradition and relating it to the classical political economy though surrounding land and land rents, beginning with Adam Smith.
+I will begin by developing the concept of urban space as theorized by the radical geography tradition and relating it to the classical political economy thought surrounding land and land rents, beginning with Adam Smith.
 I intend to demonstrate the ways in which the urban (productive) capitalist sector interact with workers and landlords in order to produce a given spatial structure, spatial hierarchy, and income distribution.
 This will consist of both a review of the history of economic thought on land rents and a theoretical argument regarding the role of urban growth on rents and wages.

 In the next essay, I intend to apply the theoretical framework developed in the first essay to the case of urban growth in San Francisco.
 The city has several features that make it an interesting case study.
 First, it has rapidly